speeduino/wiki.js/wiring/system.md

 Speeduino can be configured in many ways depending on the engine, sensors, ignition and fuel hardware being used.
 For this reason it is impossible to provide 1 single diagram that will cover all scenarios, however the below is provided as a high level guide that can be used as a starting point.

-See the [hardware requirments](/Hardware_requirements) page for specific requirments and exceptions to the image below.
+See the [Hardware Requirements](/Hardware_requirements) page for specific requirments and exceptions to the image below.

 ![wiring_overview.png](/img/wiring/wiring_overview.png){.align-center}